-I created Scenic Rail Excursions as a directory and review site to provide you with up to date and comprehensive pictorial listings of reviews for travel by train, scenic train rides,old time train rides and railroad museums in North America.
+I created Scenic Rail Excursions as a directory and review site to provide you with up to date and comprehensive pictorial listings of reviews for scenic train travel in the US, along with old time train rides and railroad museums in North America.
 From this directory you will find information about hundreds of scenic train rides, vintage train rides and railroad museums all over the U.S. You will also find videos of many the trains in action.
 You can also find information on railroads that offer train locomotive cab rides and ones that offer instructions on operating a locomotive.
 Many scenic train rides and museums offer a variety of different packages, including everything from river rafting, fine dining to themed train rides like the always popular Polar Express and Murder Mystery Dinner Trains.

 What You Can Expect